nopnop2002/ESP8266-UART-to-UART-Bridge/README.md

 # Using ESPNOW
 This project uses ESPNOW broadcast to find the MAC address of the other side.
 There is no need to register the MAC address of the other side.
+we don't need to worry about the boot order of ESP8266.

 |Microprocessor-1||ESP8266-1||ESP8266-2||Microprocessor-2|
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|